CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Management.md

    New deployment active                     |16:48:02  |16:48:02|00:00
    Destroy old deployment                    |16:48:02  |16:49:30|07:44

-## Configure Jenkins user to allow for SSH
+## Dismiss Jenkins SYSTEM user warning

 1. Log on to the Jenkins GUI (if not already logged in)